VitoBonetti/THM-WriteUp/Jurassic_Park/Jurassic_Park.md

 In the while, because the port 80 is open, i will check if there is a website running.
 And indeed the website is there.
 The source code does not reveal anything useful.
 There is only one link to _shop.php_.
-On the _shop.php_ page we could find 3 link for purchase different type of ticket for the Park, or I believe so.
+On the _shop.php_ page I could find 3 link for purchase different type of tickets for the Park, or I believe so.
 Anyway the thing that took my attention was the format of those three links.

 ```
 item=php?id=1